Understanding coffee varietals: what are they and what do they mean?

 What are coffee varietals?

-Just like wine, depending on where the grapes have grown and the conditions they have grown in, will change the flavour.
+Coffee varietals are just like wine, depending on where the grapes have grown and the conditions they have grown in, will change the flavour.
 It’s the same with coffee beans, it just sounds complex and hipster-like.

-To start off you’re probably familiar with Arabica coffee.
-But what is it?
-It was actually the first discovered growing in Ethiopia in the 10th century.
+Aribica coffee was actually the first discovered growing in Ethiopia in the 10th century.
 It’s now known as the ‘Typica’ varietal, which has thousands of other varieties stemming from it.
 The way varieties are created is by natural mutation process, or cross-breeding programmes to increase diversity.
 Think dog breeding, kind of the same, right?

 Typica is known as the varietal that all other’s stem from.
 The plant this bean grows on produces a more oval-shaped bean, the leaves are thin and copper coloured.
 Coffees which come from this plant often produce a sweetness and complexity in flavour and are low yielding compared to other varietals.